-The Autotelematic Spider Bots by Ken Rinaldo and Matt Howard is an artificial-life, robotic installation consisting of 10 spider-like sculptures that interact with the public in real time, self-modifying their behaviors based on their interactions with the viewer, themselves, their environment, and their food source.
+The Autotelematic Spider Bots by Ken Rinaldo and Matt Howard is an artificial-life, robotic installation consisting of 10 spider-like sculptures that interact with the public in real-time, self-modifying their behaviors based on their interactions with the viewer, themselves, their environment, and their food source.
 They were experiments in allowing a robot to emerge into energy autonomy by making it able to find its recharge stations.

 The spider bots see human participants in the installation with long-distance, ultrasonic eyes at the end of flexible, antennae-like necks.
-The robots can see a distance of 3-4 meters with their ultrasonic eyes.
+The robots can see a distance of 3-4 meters with ultrasonic eyes.
 The robots were designed to continually seek interaction by swinging their antennae-like necks back and forth.
-When they find people, their interactions trigger behavioral responses that manifest themselves both immediately and over time as the series evolves.
+When they find people, their interactions trigger behavioral responses that manifest immediately and over time as the series evolves.

 For the spider bots, food takes the form of a recharge station in the surrounding ring.
-The robots stay equidistant from each other and the walls in the spider ring by emitting coded, infrared pulses from small aluminum tubes placed at their midsections and create a kind of infrared apron around each spider bot.
+The robots stay equidistant from each other and the walls in the spider ring by emitting coded infrared pulses from small aluminum tubes placed at their midsections and creating a kind of infrared apron around each spider bot.

-The spider bots create a constantly blinking environment of LEDs, which indicate the internal processing and thinking states of the robotic spiders and allow humans to understand that they are aware.
+The spider bots create a constantly blinking environment of LEDs, which indicate the robotic spiders’ internal processing and thinking states and allow humans to understand what they are aware of.
 The Autotelematic Spider Bots, 2006 premiered at The Sunderland Museum and Winter Gardens commissioned by the AV Festival England, curator Honor Harger.

-The software for the robots organized into a structure I call bio-sumption architecture, which allows individual behaviors to be subsumed for the fitness of the group.
-When they are hungry (low battery charge), food finding is the robots’ primary conduct, and they will ignore human interaction.
+The software for the robots is organized into a structure I call bio-sumption architecture, which allows individual behaviors to be subsumed for the group’s fitness.
+Food-finding is the robots’ primary conduct when they are hungry (low battery charge), and they will ignore human interaction.

-Models out of semi-clear polyurethane plastic impregnated with different Pantone colors to give each robot an individual quality.
+Models out of semi-clear polyurethane plastic are impregnated with different Pantone colors to give each robot an individual quality.
 In essence, robots gave birth to other robots.

 For example, the servo motor controller can function like an autonomic nervous system, receiving and sending walking commands without tying up individual processors.
 Quick processing and rapid sensor activation reduced overall processor overhead.